amacian/ACFAttackSwap/README.md

 # ACFAttackSwap
 This repository includes the code in C++ of the attacks to the Adaptive Cuckoo Filter by forcing a degradation due to continuous swapping of the hash functions or elements in one or several buckets as used for the paper:

-P. Reviriego, A. Sánchez-Macian, S. Pontarelli, S. Liu and F. Lombardi, "Attacking Adaptive Cuckoo Filters: Too Much Adaptation Can Kill You", under submission to *IEEE Transactions on Network and Service Management*
+P. Reviriego, A. Sánchez-Macian, S. Pontarelli, S. Liu and F. Lombardi, "Attacking Adaptive Cuckoo Filters: Too Much Adaptation Can Kill You", *IEEE Transactions on Network and Service Management*, in press, doi:10.1109/TNSM.2022.3182906, https://ieeexplore.ieee.org/document/9795877

 The code is based on the original one for ACF available at: https://github.com/pontarelli/ACF